sap9433/cc65/README.md

 - the Ohio Scientific Challenger 1P.

-The libraries are fairly portable, so creating a version for other 6502s shouldn't be too much work.
+The libraries are fairly portable, so creating a version for other 6502s should not be too much work.